-Mangoes are tropical fruits, in every sense of the word — they need a tropical climate to grow.
-Throughout the spring and summer, you’ll see mangoes from Mexico, the Caribbean and California in Whole Foods Market stores.
-(Look for mangoes from South America in the fall and winter).
-And while you can find mangoes in stores year-round, spring and summer is a “bigger” season for them, which means it’s time to break them out and celebrate.
+Sweet, refreshing mangoes need a tropical climate to grow.
+Throughout the spring and summer, you’ll find mangoes from Mexico, the Caribbean and California in Whole Foods Market stores.
+While you'll see mangoes in stores year-round (look for ones from South America in the fall and winter), spring and summer is really their time to shine.

 Beyond Produce: Must-Have Mango Products

-From hair care products to frozen fruit bars, take a mango-inspired journey through our aisles and discover new favorites.
-It’s mango madness!
+From spicy chutney to organic dried fruit, take a mango-inspired journey through our aisles and discover new favorites.

 How To Tell if a Mango Is Ripe

-When shopping for mangoes in our Produce department, keep these buying tips in mind.
-First off, the color of a mango isn't necessarily the best indicator of ripeness.
+When shopping for mangoes in our Produce department, keep in mind that a mango's color isn't necessarily the best indicator of ripeness.
 While a red blush tint to the skin may seem like a telltale sign, it's actually not related to ripeness, maturity or quality.
-Instead, go by how it feels: You’ll know your mango is ripe when it has a slight give, much like a peach or an avocado.
-A fully mature mango will also have full cheeks — perfect for cutting into.
+Instead, go by how the mango feels.
+You’ll know it's ripe when a mango has a slight give, much like a peach or an avocado.
+A fully mature mango will also have full cheeks.